BritishBambi/LBBT-pp5/README.md

 When a user searches for a product or uses one of the navigation links to view a category, a listing of products is rendered.
 A helpful card containing some key information regarding to the product is easily shown to the user.
 From here a super user is also able to easily make quick changes to a product with an edit and a delete button.
 By clicking onto the product picture a user is able to view details about a particular product

 ![Screenshot of product listings](assets/screenshots/products-screenshot.PNG "Product Listings")

-User Story - Product Listing Page:
+USER STORY: Product Listing Page

     -  As a User, I would like to be able to view summary details of a list of products so that I can quickly narrow down the products that I am interested in

+USER STORY - View Product by Category:

+    - As a User, I would like to be able to view all products belonging to a set category, so that I can compare those products easily with each other and see what options are available.

 Product Page:

 The product page takes the product id of the selected product from either the product listings page or an external link and renders information onto a template for the user to read.
 From here a user can access some detailed information relating to the product including a full size photo, description and even a basic recipe similar to the product.
 From here a user is also able to quickly add a product to the bag where it can then be brought into the checkout for purchase.
 A user is able to read reviews relating to the product as well as see the total score calculated on the average of review scores.

 ![Screenshot of product detail](assets/screenshots/products-screenshot.PNG "Product Details")

+USER STORY: View Product Page

+    - As a User, I would like to be able to view the full details of a product, so that I can make an informed purchase decision

 Product Recipe: